 Why Does Heroin Cause the Most Intense Rush?

 We know that heroin produces an intense euphoric rush when taken, but why does it cause the most euphoria of any other opioids?
 This is most likely due to the way that the drug is taken.
-Users will either inject, smoke, or snort heroin which are all ways that cause it to rapidly enter the brain and bind to the opioid receptors.
+Users will either inject, smoke, or snort heroin which are all ways that cause it to enter the brain and bind to the opioid receptors rapidly.
 Once heroin binds to the opioid receptors, dopamine is increased at significant levels producing that intense euphoria.

 Another reason why heroin produces the most euphoria could also be due to its purity levels.
-Heroin comes from the poppy plant in pure form and is also often mixed with other drugs like fentanyl and carfentanil.
+Heroin comes from the poppy plant in pure form and is often mixed with other drugs like fentanyl and carfentanil.
 When the drug is sold in its most pure form or cut with either fentanyl or carfentanil, it is an even more powerful substance.

-There Are Stronger Opioids But Heroin is More Popular
+There Are Stronger Opioids, But Heroin is More Popular

 Heroin Euphoria Can Quickly Lead to an Overdose